vangef/BBGradebookOrganiser/README.md

 - Extract the downloaded gradebook in a new directory inside *BB_gradebooks*

 ### Run script
-- Before running the script for the first time, install the required packages
+- Before running the script for the first time, install the required python packages
   - `python -m pip install -r requirements.txt`
-- If running on Linux/Mac, you also need to install *unrar* in order to be able to extract .rar files
+  - If running on Linux/Mac, you also need to have *unrar* installed in order to be able to extract .rar files
     - `sudo apt install unrar` for Linux
     - `brew install rar` for Mac
 - Provide the name of the directory (from section *Extract gradebook* above) as an argument when running the script
   - `python organise_gradebook.py GRADEBOOK_DIR_NAME`
 - While running, the script displays on the terminal information and stats about the gradebook submissions and files